PierreSenellart/provsql/doc/source/user/getting-provsql.rst

 Getting ProvSQL
 ===============

-There are two ways to run ProvSQL:
+There are three ways to run ProvSQL:

 * **Installing from source** (recommended) – full-featured, suitable for production use and development.
+* **Via PGXN** – the PostgreSQL Extension Network wraps the source build behind a one-line ``pgxn install provsql`` command.
 * **Docker container** – no installation required, ideal for quickly trying ProvSQL without modifying your system.